Profiles are simply look-up tables that describe the properties of a color

 - If you are not familiar with how your printer responds, or do not trust the profile, it is a good idea to check for out-of-gamut colors (View→Gamut Warning).
 Using a selected color range, you can (in order of preference) reduce the lightness, tweak the hue, or very slightly reduce the saturation to bring the problem colors within gamut.
 Note that all your edits are being performed in the file's editing color space rather than in the printer color space.
 This makes edits more predictable and controllable.

-- At this point, you may want to convert the image to the output color profile (Edit→Convert to Profile for Photoshop CS3 and CS2 or Image→Mode→Convert to Profile for previous versions).
+- At this point, you may want to convert the image to the output color profile (Edit→Convert to Profile in Photoshop).
 This is particularly true if you are sending the image to be printed on a device such as a Fuji Frontier or other digital lab printer.
 These machines do not read embedded profiles, so without the conversion, all your hard work will be wasted.

 - Our preference is to archive both versions of the image — the original and the converted and profiled duplicate.
 To print the image on a different printer, start with the original rather than performing endless series of profile conversions that will slowly degrade the image.